Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

 For outgoing data, it is possible to define what kind of ticket fields, article fields or dynamic fields the request should contain.
 Furthermore it is possible to filter by article type and article sender type.

-The different filter options can be selected within every single invoker configuration and are listed in section *Settings for outgoing request data*:
+The different filter options can be selected within every single invoker configuration and are listed in section *Settings for outgoing request data*.

 .. figure:: images/invoker-details.png
    :alt: Invoker Details Screen